Panaji: Etymology

-Some historians state that it was named after a Shia Muslim shrine also called a "Panja" on one of the coastal hill tops.

 History

-Panaji was made the capital of Portuguese India, after a devastating epidemics decimated the population of the City of Goa in the mid 18th Century.
+Panaji was made the first neighbourhood of "Nova Goa" (New Goa) capital of Portuguese India, after a devastating epidemic decimated the population of the City of Goa in the mid-18th century.

 Panaji was annexed by India with the rest of Goa and the former Portuguese territories after the Indian annexation of Portuguese India in 1961.
-It became a state-capital on Goa's elevation to statehood in 1987.
-Between 1961 and 1987, it was the capital of the Union Territory of Goa, Daman and Diu.
-A new Legislative Assembly complex was inaugurated in March 2000, across the Mandovi River, in Alto Porvorim.
+It became a state-capital on Goa's elevation to statehood in 1987and between 1961 and 1987, it was the capital of the Union Territory of Goa, Daman and Diu.
+A new Legislative Assembly complex was inaugurated in March 2000, across the Mandovi River, now full of casinos, in Alto Porvorim.
 Panaji is also the administrative headquarters of North Goa district.

 Geography

 Panaji is located at 15°29′56″N 73°49′40″E. It has an average elevation of 7 m.

 Suburbs

 Panaji has various vāde or sub-divisions, including: